 The study explored three potential ways that personalization could affect the success of email marketing.
 Could naming an addressee in the subject line orient attention toward an email?
 Could it serve as a positive cue, as most people have favorable attitudes about themselves?
 Or could it somehow help communicate that the email content is relevant?

 The researchers hypothesized that perception of relevance depended at least in part on the actual content of the message.
-So while they kept the email content the same for the online test-prep company, they varied the content in the MercadoLibre and Stanford emails by offering a discount to some recipients but not others.
+So while they kept the email content the same for MercadoLibre and Stanford, they varied the content in the online test-prep company's emails by offering a discount to some recipients but not others.